CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 }
 ````

+Strictly speaking, the "envelope" property is not even required, because
+the SMTP protocol also permits deliveries without an envelope address
+("MAIL FROM:<>").
+However, without an envelope you cannot receive bounces,
+delivery status notifications and/or out-of-office replies.

-To make reading a little easier, we've removed the mime data from the
+To make the examples a little easier to read, we often remove the mime data
-above example, and replaced it with "...".
-Besides the three properties
+from the example JSON, and replace it with "...".

-mentioned above, you can add all other kind of other properties to the JSON
+Besides the three properties demonstrated above, you can add all other
-object to  control the delivery of the mail.
-The following properties
+kind of other properties to the JSON object to control the delivery of the
-are recognized by MailerQ:
+mail.
+The following properties are recognized by MailerQ:

 <table>
     <tr>